 Good mornings are another fundamental hip hinge exercise.

-The good morning is kind of a hybrid between a squat and a deadlift, so it stands to reason that these exercises would all utilize the hip hinge movement.
+The good morning is a little like a hybrid between a squat and a deadlift, so it stands to reason that these exercises would all utilize the hip hinge movement.

 Good mornings are a great warmup to do before deadlifting or squatting, or as a way to work on your hip hinge form at a lower weight before moving on to deadlifts or squats.